 As you introduce changes and new features to the API, always include the version of the API being used in the API path.

 This gives client applications time to switch over to your newest update — developers can stick with the older version until you decide to phase it out.
 Like any software, your API will never be finished, so make it easier for developers to adapt as you update.

 Documentation is likely the first place users will go to learn your API, resolve an issue, and track updates.
 Good documentation is a developer’s best friend, so check out our guide to reading and writing API documentation for more advice on reading and writing it.

 Importantly, always make your API documentation freely available.
 Documentation behind a login or paywall is just one more barrier to access that takes time and may discourage applications from integrating with your service in the first place.

 Let’s be honest — if you’re not a developer by trade, reviewing API design practices can get a bit dry.
-All the new terminology certainly doesn’t help.
+All the complex terminology certainly doesn’t help.

 Ultimately, APIs are interfaces, and all interfaces must be created with the end-user in mind.
-By considering not just users but developers too, you’ll see increased adoption of your product by third-party services and a stronger reputation in your space.
+By considering not just users but developers and implementing API design best practices too, you’ll see increased adoption of your product by third-party services and a stronger reputation in your space.

 Editor's note: This post was originally published in January 2021 and has been updated for comprehensiveness.